-Thus, in summary, if the verification condition is proved, it means that the function's implementation in C satisfies its specification, i.e. that we have functional correctness.4
+Thus, in summary, if the verification condition is proved, it means that the function's implementation in C satisfies its specification, i.e. that we have functional correctness.

-Additionally, we aim to ensure behavioural properties of the kind of absence of common programming errors, such as:
+Amongst others, we aim in particular to ensure behavioural properties of the kind of absence of common programming errors, such as:

-- No null pointer dereferences and inadmissible memory accesses; - No incorrect uses of dynamic memory during program operation (no ill-typed nor dangling pointers, no out-of-bounds errors, etc.); - No arithmetic overflows and exceptions (no signed integer overflows, no division-by-zero, no invalid bit shifts, no invalid conversions, etc.); - No other undefined behavior (not trying to use values of uninitialised local variables, etc.).
+- No null pointer dereferences and inadmissible memory accesses; - No incorrect uses of dynamic memory during program operation (no ill-typed nor dangling pointers, no out-of-bounds errors, etc.); - No arithmetic overflows and exceptions (no signed integer overflows, no division-by-zero, no invalid bit shifts, no invalid conversions, etc.); - No other undesired behavior (not trying to use values of uninitialised local variables, etc.).